libnyanpasu/libnyanpasu.github.io/others/how-to-ask.md

 What we are, unapologetically, is hostile to people who seem to be unwilling to think or to do their own homework before asking questions.
 People like that are time sinks — they take without giving back, and they waste time we could have spent on another question more interesting and another person more worthy of an answer.
 We call people like this “losers” (and for historical reasons we sometimes spell it “lusers”).

 We realize that there are many people who just want to use the software we write, and who have no interest in learning technical details.
 For most people, a computer is merely a tool, a means to an end; they have more important things to do and lives to live.
 We acknowledge that, and don't expect everyone to take an interest in the technical matters that fascinate us.
-Nevertheless, our style of answering questions is tuned for people who _do_ take such an interest and are willing to be active participants in problem-solving.
+Nevertheless, our style of answering questions is tuned for people who *do* take such an interest and are willing to be active participants in problem-solving.
 That's not going to change.
 Nor should it; if it did, we would become less effective at the things we do best.

 We're (largely) volunteers.
 We take time out of busy lives to answer questions, and at times we're overwhelmed with them.
 So we filter ruthlessly.
 In particular, we throw away questions from people who appear to be losers in order to spend our question-answering time more efficiently, on winners.

 If you find this attitude obnoxious, condescending, or arrogant, check your assumptions.
 We're not asking you to genuflect to us — in fact, most of us would love nothing more than to deal with you as an equal and welcome you into our culture, if you put in the effort required to make that possible.
 But it's simply not efficient for us to try to help people who are not willing to help themselves.
 It's OK to be ignorant; it's not OK to play stupid.

-So, while it isn't necessary to already be technically competent to get attention from us, it _is_ necessary to demonstrate the kind of attitude that leads to competence — alert, thoughtful, observant, willing to be an active partner in developing a solution.
+So, while it isn't necessary to already be technically competent to get attention from us, it *is* necessary to demonstrate the kind of attitude that leads to competence — alert, thoughtful, observant, willing to be an active partner in developing a solution.
 If you can't live with this sort of discrimination, we suggest you pay somebody for a commercial support contract instead of asking hackers to personally donate help to you.

 If you decide to come to us for help, you don't want to be one of the losers.
 You don't want to seem like one, either.
 The best way to get a rapid and responsive answer is to ask it like a person with smarts, confidence, and clues who just happens to need help on one particular problem.

 (Improvements to this guide are welcome.
-You can mail suggestions to `esr@thyrsus.com` or `respond-auto@linuxmafia.com`.
+You can mail suggestions to [esr@thyrsus.com](mailto:esr@thyrsus.com) or [respond-auto@linuxmafia.com](mailto:respond-auto@linuxmafia.com).
 Note however that this document is not intended to be a general guide to [netiquette](http://www.ietf.org/rfc/rfc1855.txt), and we will generally reject suggestions that are not specifically related to eliciting useful answers in a technical forum.)

 ## Before You Ask